rushil-ambati/track-driver-ai/docs/docs.md

 There are some layout changes in the implementation:

-- The monitor opens in a new window rather than in a main app frame - this is required for threading to function properly.
+- The monitor opens in a new window rather than in the main app frame - this is required for threading to function properly.
 - There is no stop button, and the user must instead close the Monitor tab to stop driving.
 - I decided not to display the current speed since this is already visible in the simulator.
 - The steering displays as a number value instead of a dynamically rotating image, reasons for which are discussed below:

 The steering wheel, as designed, should have been a rotating image so that the GUI better visualises the steering angle.

-A portion of my attempt is below, where I managed to utilise the `Pillow` image manpulation library to rotate and display an image within a Tkinter label.
+A portion of my attempt is below, where I managed to utilise the `Pillow` image manipulation library to rotate and display an image within a Tkinter label.

 ```python
 from PIL import ImageTk, Image # Image manipulation